RowanGreycastle/Chaydis/content/Laef/Sunlight Kalis of Laef.md

 Poetry and books are seen as proper gifting choices.
 Selections that show insight into the character of the receiver are valued highly, though one must be careful to not inadvertently imply unsavory things.

+It is an expected part of [[Kalis|kalis]] society that each individual is (once they are old enough) responsible for their own Escape Bag.
+It is the [[Kalis|kalis]] way to always be prepared to leave, should the need arise.
+Having such a bag with the most precious things one might own, as well as supplies to survive with, is essential.

+To tamper with an Escape Bag is a serious crime, though generally when there is a need to escape, it's hard to enforce any punishment short of banishment from the group.

 ## Government

 Each town has a mayor and a council.